-- during a call to Display.requestShow(Displayable), Display.requestHide(Displayable) or Display.requestRender(): after the successful permission check, it is assigned to the context owner. - during a call to MicroUI.callSerially(Runnable): after the successful permission check it is assigned to owner of the Runnable instance.
+- during a call to Display.requestShow(Displayable), Display.requestHide(Displayable), Display.requestRender() or Display.requestFlush(): after the successful permission check, it is assigned to the context owner. - during a call to MicroUI.callSerially(Runnable): after the successful permission check it is assigned to owner of the Runnable instance.